U+23DA was added to Unicode in version 4.1 (2005). It belongs to the block Miscellaneous Technical in the Basic Multilingual Plane.

 The Wikipedia has the following information about this codepoint:

-In electrical engineering, ground or earth is the reference point in an electrical circuit from which voltages are measured, a common return path for electric current, or a direct physical connection to the Earth.
+In electrical engineering, ground or earth may be a reference point in an electrical circuit from which voltages are measured, a common return path for electric current, or a direct physical connection to the Earth.

-Electrical circuits may be connected to ground (earth) for several reasons.
-In mains powered equipment, exposed metal parts are connected to ground to prevent user contact with dangerous voltage if electrical insulation fails.
-Connections to ground limit the build-up of static electricity when handling flammable products or electrostatic-sensitive devices.
-In some telegraph and power transmission circuits, the earth itself can be used as one conductor of the circuit, saving the cost of installing a separate return conductor (see single-wire earth return).
+Connection to ground also limits the build-up of static electricity when handling flammable products or electrostatic-sensitive devices.
+In some telegraph and power transmission circuits, the ground itself can be used as one conductor of the circuit, saving the cost of installing a separate return conductor (see single-wire earth return and earth-return telegraph).

 System | Representation |